-Prostate cancer now detectable by imaging-guided biopsyDecember 10th, 2012 in Cancer /
+Prostate cancer now detectable by imaging-guided biopsyDecember 10, 2012 in Medicine & Health / Cancer

 Ground-breaking research by a UCLA team of physicians and engineers demonstrates that prostate cancer can be diagnosed using image-guided targeted biopsy.

 Traditionally found only by blind biopsy, a procedure that dates from the 1980s, prostate cancer now appears detectable by direct sampling of tumor spots found using Magnetic Resonance Imaging (MRI) in combination with real-time ultrasound, according to the UCLA study released Dec.
 10, 2012 early online for the January 2013 issue of The Journal of Urology®.

 The study indicates that the MRI and ultrasound fusion biopsy, which is much more accurate than conventional blind biopsy, may lead to a reduction in the numbers of prostate biopsies performed and allow for early detection of serious prostate cancers.

 The study involved 171 men who were using active surveillance to monitor slow growing prostate cancers or men who had persistently elevated prostate specific antigen (PSA) —a protein produced by the prostate that can indicate the presence of cancer – but had prior negative biopsies.
 The UCLA biopsies were done in about 20 minutes in an outpatient clinic setting under local anesthesia.